Benicio Del Toro biography

 Benicio's first feature film role was the less than impressive role of Duke the Dog-Faced Boy in the sequel film Big Top Pee-wee (1988).
 It wasn't exactly his breakthrough performance, or his proudest moment.
 Small roles in films followed, not all of them were widely seen or appreciated, but it was his supporting role in the film The Usual Suspects (1995) that finally got the actor noticed.
 As the mumbling crook Freddie Fenster, Del Toro stole every scene.
 He received the Independent Spirit Award (ISA) for Best Supporting Actor and was an honoree at the Puerto Rico International Film Festival.
 Good roles finally started to come his way and he took home another Independent Spirit Award the following year for his supporting role in Basquiat (1996).

 He played the key role of The Collector in the Marvel film, Guardians of the Galaxy (2014) and reprised it in the latest Marvel movie, Avengers: Infinity War (2018).
 To promote the Guardians of the Galaxy ride, Mission: Breakout at Disneyland's California Adventure Park, Benicio appeared as himself for the opening ceremony alongside his Guardian co-stars and director, James Gunn.
-Next up he'll reprise his role as Alejandro Gillick in the Sicario sequel, Sicario: Day of the Soldado (2018).
+He also reprises his role as Alejandro Gillick in the Sicario sequel, Sicario: Day of the Soldado (2018).

 Benicio has been able to keep his private life fairly private, but has dated Chiara Mastroianni and Alicia Silverstone and was engaged to Valeria Golino.